OWLcracker/big-data/README.md

 project:
 ![Production Example](./misc/diagramms/Architectur/Architecture-AWS.png)

-The company decides to use AWS as their cloud provider.
+The company decides to use AWS as a cloud provider, to avoid the need to manage the infrastructure and to be able to scale the infrastructure based on their needs.

-The data is stored in Elastic Block Store (EBS) volumes.
+In the proposed architecture, the data is stored in Elastic Block Store (EBS) volumes.
 EBS volumes are block-level storage volumes that can be attached to EC2 instances.
-EBS volumes are highly available and redundant.
-This means that the data is fault-tolerant and can be recovered if a failure occurs.
+EBS volumes are highly available and redundant, which means that the data is fault-tolerant and can be recovered if a failure occurs.
-This is an important improvement over the local filesystem which was used in the project.
-It is estimated that about 150GB of data will be stored in the EBS volumes.
-This includes the raw data and the aggregated data.
-The businessdata will not be considered in this estimation.
-The data will be stored in the parquet format in EBS because it is a columnar storage format optimized for analytics workloads which can be directly imported into SuperSet.
+This is an important improvement over the local file system, which was used in the project, as it also enables reading data in parallel fashion.
+It is estimated that about 150GB of storage space is required to store the raw data in a compressed format as well as the aggregated data in the EBS volumes.
+The business data, however, is not considered in this estimation.
+The data is stored in EBS using the parquet file format, because it is a columnar storage format optimized for analytics workloads.

-The data engineering team will work with a m4.xlarge EC2 instance in which a Jupyter server is running.
+The data engineering team works with a m4.xlarge EC2 instance in which a Jupyter server is running.
 The Jupyter server is used to run the application code of the project.
 The instance is configured with 16GB of RAM and 4 vCPUs.

-Furthermore, will work with an AWS EMR cluster.
+Furthermore, the data engineering team utilizes an AWS EMR cluster.
 EMR is a managed cluster platform that simplifies running big data frameworks, such as Apache Spark, Apache Hadoop, Apache Hive, and Apache Kafka, on AWS to process and analyze vast amounts of data.
-The EMR cluster will be configured with four r4.xlarge EC2 instances.
-Each instance will be configured with 30GB of RAM and 4 vCPUs.
+The EMR cluster is be configured with four r4.xlarge EC2 instances.
+Each instance is configured with 30GB of RAM and 4 vCPUs.
 The master node will be a m4.large EC2 instance.
-The master node will be configured with 8GB of RAM and 2 vCPUs.
+The master node is configured with 8GB of RAM and 2 vCPUs, as it is only responsible for managing the cluster and does not process any data itself.

-In this setup, the data engineering team will be responsible for preparing the data in fitting aggregates for the data science team to analyze.
-The data engineering team will use the Jupyter server to run the application code of the project.
-The data engineering team will also be responsible for managing the EMR cluster.
+In this setup, the data engineering team plays a crucial role in preprocessing the data into appropriate aggregates for analysis by the data science team.
+Utilizing a Jupyter server, the data engineering team executes the project's application code and oversees the management of the EMR cluster.
+The EMR cluster leverages EBS volumes for both accessing raw data and storing the processed, aggregated data.
-The cluster will use the EBS volumes as storage so that it can access the raw preprocessed data.
-Furthermore, the cluster saves the aggregated data in the EBS volumes.

-It is estimated that the aggregated data will be small enough that big data frameworks like Spark are not necessary to process the data.
-Rather, the data can be processed with traditional data processing frameworks like Pandas or SuperSet.
+It is estimated that the pre-aggregated data is small enough that big data frameworks like Spark are not necessary to to process data in a distributed way, when analytical SQL queries are executed on this data.
-Because of this, the Thrift Server is not necessary and will not be used.
-Another reason for this is also that during the development of this project, the researchers weren't able to discover a way to scale the Thrift Server horizontally.
+Rather, the data can be processed utilizing traditional processing frameworks and SQL engines.

-The data analysis team will work with a m4.xlarge EC2 instance in which an Apache SuperSet and an Apache Hive instance are running.
+Because of this, the Thrift Server is no longer necessary as the data doesn't need to be stored in Spark, removing the non-scalable bottleneck from the architecture.
+Instead the data analysis team utilizes a m4.xlarge EC2 instance in which an Apache Superset and an Apache Hive instance are running.
-The Hive instance can load the data from the parquet files which are stored in the EBS volumes and provide a HiveQL interface which can be queried.
-SuperSet can then query the data from the Hive instance and visualize it.
+The Hive instance can load the data from the parquet files which are stored in the EBS volumes and provides a HiveQL interface which can be queried.
+Superset is then able query the data by sending requests to the Hive instance and visualize the results.

 The cost of this setup is estimated to be about 786.18$ per month.
 This includes the costs for the EBS volumes, the EC2 instances, and the EMR cluster.
 The costs for the EBS volumes are estimated to be about 17.85$ per month.
 The costs for the EC2 instances are estimated to be about 175.20$ per month.
 The costs for the EMR cluster are estimated to be about 593.13$ per month.
-The costs for the EMR cluster are estimated to be so high because the cluster is configured with a lot of memory.
-This is because the cluster needs to be able to process the whole dataset at once.
-The costs for the EMR cluster could be reduced by using a smaller cluster and processing the data in batches.
-However, this would increase the time it takes to process the data.
-The costs for the Cluster were calculated with the rough estimation that they will be running for about 10 hours per day.
-The costs for the SuperSet instance were calculated with 24 hours per day.
+The costs for the EMR cluster are estimated to be so high, because the cluster is configured with a lot of memory.
+This is due to the fact that the cluster was configured to be able to process the whole dataset at once, to ensure that even large amounts of data can be processed quickly.
+These costs could be reduced by using a smaller cluster and by processing the data in batches.
+However, this would increase the turnaround time of the data processing.

+The costs for the EMR cluster were calculated with the rough estimation that they will be running for about 10 hours per day, since the cluster is only used to process the data and can be shut down once the data is prepared.
+The costs for the Superset instance were calculated assuming a runtime of 24 hours per day, to ensure that the visualizations can be accessed at any time.

 ## Conclusion

-The comparison of the non-aggregated and the aggregated implementation of the application clearly shows, that the additional flexibility of the non-aggregated version is outweighed by the significantly higher resource requirements and the corresponding costs.
-Using the non-aggregated approach a data analyst could analyze the data in a mroe flexible manner, because he would be able to execute any analytical query on-demand without the need to prepare a designated aggregation beforehand.
+The comparison of the non-aggregated and the aggregated implementation of the application clearly shows, that the additional flexibility of the non-aggregated version is outweighed by its significantly higher resource requirements and the corresponding costs.
+Using the non-aggregated approach a data analyst could analyze the data in a more flexible manner, because he would be able to execute arbitrary analytical queries on-demand without the need to prepare a designated aggregation beforehand.
 However, to retrieve the result in a reasonable time, the complete dataset would have to be cached in memory, so Spark can process the data quickly.
 This would require an enormous amount of memory, leading to exploding hardware costs.
-Furthermore, this approach is more sensitive to an increasing load, because the every request would trigger a Spark job executing a potentially expensive aggregation using the complete dataset.
+Furthermore, this approach is more sensitive to an increasing load, because every request triggers a Spark job executing a potentially expensive aggregation on the complete dataset.
 An increasing amount of users would quickly lead to an overload of the Spark cluster and a significant increase of the query response time.

-The aggregated approach, on the other hand, is more resource- and cost-efficient, because the data only needs to be prepared once and be efficiently queried by subsequent requests.
+The aggregated approach, on the other hand, is more resource- and cost-efficient, because the data only needs to be prepared once and can be efficiently queried by subsequent requests.
 Even when additional processing of the pre-aggregated data is needed to fulfill a request, the amount of data that would need to be processed would be significantly smaller and therefore less resource-intensive.
 This would lead to a more stable and predictable query response time, even when the load increases.
 In addition to that, the query response time is almost independent of the data volume.
 Only the